PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 policy, core, pass-efficiency, and architecture selection passed with `206 passed`.

+The evaluation-artifact selection checkpoint passed its focused unit and ownership selection with `4 passed`.
+Sequential dynamic-range, strict-integer, and split-manifest direct-backend smokes again passed with `3 passed`.
+The combined artifact-metadata, artifact-policy, core, pass-efficiency, and architecture selection passed with `210 passed`.

 The changed tests pass Ruff normally.
 The lowerer passes with its pre-existing `F401` and `F841` findings scoped out.
 Every changed Python file passes `python -m py_compile`, and `git diff --check` passes.
 The